Perplexity Comet vs ChatGPT Atlas vs Oasis: The AI Browser Security Crisis of 2025-2026

 You're in a Regulated Industry

-For healthcare, finance, government, or other regulated industries, Oasis is the only browser that meets compliance requirements.
-Comet and Atlas lack audit logs, policy controls, and compliance certifications.
-Oasis provides the security, privacy, and compliance features that regulated organizations need.
-Explore our Enterprise Browser Buyer's Guide for detailed compliance information.
+For healthcare, finance, government, or other regulated industries, Oasis is designed to support compliance needs with audit logs, policy controls, and enterprise deployment.
+Comet and Atlas are consumer/early-stage products and do not offer the same level of administrative and compliance controls.
+Explore our Enterprise Browser Buyer's Guide for more on use cases and compliance.

 How to Evaluate AI Browsers and Enterprise Browsers